msakai/resume/resume.md

   and later the [automated operation of a crude distillation unit](https://www.preferred.jp/en/news/pr20240524/), which is more difficult and has a greater economic impact.
 Our system is used in ENEOS's Kawasaki Refinery 24/7.

-  I made many important contributions early in the project, which are still in use: an overall control scheme, inductive bias for integrating domain knowledge into neural network models, and communication with DCS (Distributed Control System).
-I I am also involved in many other parts of the project, including simulator-related R&D and system development (front- and backend).
+  I made many important contributions in the early stages of the project, which are still in use: an overall control scheme, inductive bias for integrating domain knowledge into neural network models, and communication with DCS (Distributed Control System).
+  I was also involved in many other parts of the project, including simulator-related R&D and system development (front- and backend).
-  I also supported the project as an engineering manager and a scrum master.
+  I also supported the project as an engineering manager and a scrum master during certain periods.

 * Several PoC projects for applying anomaly detection in factories and manufacturing sites (2017-2019):